Skip to Content

 I’m sure any can of ceiling texture would work, this is just the product I already had.

 Most ceiling texture cans have different settings and I used the medium setting.
 I would imaging that the heavier, or larger texture setting would create a “heavier” flocked look.
 Play with the settings and test a part of the tree first before you start flocking.
+Also, you want it to match your existing Christmas decorations, so don’t go overboard on the flocking if it won’t blend well.

 Let me show you the “before” picture of my sad and ugly green Christmas Tree.
-I’ve had this tree for years, and thought about getting rid of it many times because it looked so cheap, but something told me to hang on to it!
+I’ve had this fake tree for years, and I thought about getting rid of it many times because it looked so cheap, but something told me to hang on to it!
 I’m so glad I did.

 How to Flock a Christmas Tree with a Can of Ceiling Texture